 - 3.2.6 Core modules are those which serve a fundamental role within the curriculum, and for which achievement of the credits for that module is essential for the achievement of the named award.
 Core modules must therefore be taken, and passed, in order to achieve the named award.
 They are associated with, and validated as part of, a specific course (or courses), and are listed as core modules in the programme specification. - 3.2.7 Option modules are those which are in the same subject area as the course of study and are offered to students in order to provide an element of choice in the curriculum and from which students are able to select.
-They are associated with, and validated as part of, a specific course (or courses), and are listed as option modules in the programme specification. - 3.2.8 Elective modules are those which provide students with an opportunity to broaden their curriculum and which might be in a different subject area from the course of study and from which students are able to select.
-They are not associated with or validated as part of a specific course and are not listed in programme specifications. - 3.2.9 The Programme Specification for each course shall list, by Level, all modules which are available to students on that course, including both core modules and, where applicable, option modules. - 3.2.10 The maximum number of option and elective modules that a student may take at each level is as follows: Level 4: up to 1 free choice: either an elective or an option Level 5: up to 2 free choices (either 2 options; or 1 option and 1 elective) Level 6: up to 2 free choices (either 2 options; or 1 option and 1 elective). - 3.2.11 One Academic English module will be offered as an elective module at each of Levels 4, 5 and 6, and may be taken only by those students with an identified need.
+They are associated with, and validated as part of, a specific course (or courses), and are listed as option modules in the programme specification. - 3.2.8 Elective modules are those which provide students with an opportunity to broaden their curriculum, and which might be in a different subject area from the course of study and from which students are able to select.
+They are not associated with or validated as part of a specific course and are not listed in programme specifications. - 3.2.9 The Programme Specification for each course shall list, by Level, all modules which are available to students on that course, including both core modules and, where applicable, option modules. - 3.2.10 One Academic English module will be offered as an elective module at each of Levels 4, 5 and 6, and may be taken only by those students with an identified need.
 The Level 6 Academic English module is normally available only to direct entrants to Level 6.